rendall/icebreakers/QUESTIONS.md

   * What's your favorite part about your home office space?
   * What's your favorite television show or movie about the workplace?
   * What, in your opinion, is a fundamental characteristic of a good person?
-  * What’s a fact about you that nobody would guess?
+  * What's a fact about you that nobody would guess?
-  * What’s something that everyone else seems to love—that you don’t understand?
+  * What's something that everyone else seems to love—that you don't understand?
-  * What’s the best gift you’ve ever given to someone?
+  * What's the best gift you've ever given to someone?
-  * What’s the longest distance you’ve ever walked/run?
+  * What's the longest distance you've ever walked/run?
-  * What’s the longest flight you’ve ever taken?
+  * What's the longest flight you've ever taken?
-  * What’s the scariest ride you’ve ever been on?
+  * What's the scariest ride you've ever been on?
-  * What’s the worst misspelling of your name you’ve ever seen?
+  * What's the worst misspelling of your name you've ever seen?
-  * What’s your favorite cereal?
+  * What's your favorite cereal?
-  * What’s your favorite comfort food?
+  * What's your favorite comfort food?
-  * What’s your favorite family tradition, past or present?
+  * What's your favorite family tradition, past or present?
-  * What’s your favorite movie and why?
+  * What's your favorite movie and why?
-  * What’s your favorite sports team?
+  * What's your favorite sports team?
-  * What’s your first memory as a child?
+  * What's your first memory as a child?
-  * What’s your personal heaven?
+  * What's your personal heaven?
   * When did you first feel like an adult?
   * When was the last time you turned your phone off or left it at home?
   * When you were a kid, what did you want to be when you grew up?
-  * Where is the strangest place you’ve ever fallen asleep?
+  * Where is the strangest place you've ever fallen asleep?
   * Where is the weirdest place you've worked from home?
-  * Who is your favorite actor/actress?
-  * Who is your favorite comedian?
   * Who was your role model as a kid and why?
-  * Who’s your most/least favorite Disney princess?
+  * Who's your most/least favorite Disney princess?
 We know you have one.
   * Would you rather be able to fly or be invisible?
   * Would you rather have a small dinner party with your 5 closest friends or a giant party with everyone you know and love?
   * Yoga or running?